Lxdy30/Lxdy30/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions .
 - 🎓 &nbsp; Studying Computer Science by myself.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Cloud System
-- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>